-Because the Initial Assessment can look intimidating, it is recommended that you show the tasks on an overhead projector or otherwise display them for the whole class to see.
+Because the Initial Assessment can look intimidating, it is recommended that you display them for the whole class to see.
 In addition, distribute a copy of the Initial Assessment to every student.

 Then explain that this is a test where students do not solve the problems.
 Instead they are to check off "Can do," "Don't know how," or "Not sure" in response to whether they feel they can solve the problem.
 Tell your students that the results will help you estimate the amount of time they may need on different topics covered in the unit, such as measurement, area, perimeter, and volume.